The-EG/The-EG.github.io/_posts/2021/2021-04-28-using-ubl-with-probe-manually.markdown

 {% endhighlight %}

 Next the options for UBL:
- - I like to set `MESH_INSET` to 30, this puts the 4 corners of the mesh directly over the 4 adjustment knobs.
-While not strictly necessary, I find that this makes it easier to setup the mesh when manually probing.
-The corners should always be 0.0.
  - `MAX_POINTS_X` will controll how dense the mesh is.
 3 is a good starting point, 5 or 7 is probably about the most you'd want to do when probing manually.

 {% highlight c %}